+Budget Transfers

+Between

+Departments and

+Offices

-Budget Transfers Between Departments and Offices A transfer of funds between any Department or Office (e.g. from the Police Department to the Fire Department) will only be made upon recommendation of the City Manager and approval of the City Commission.
-Budget Transfers Within A Department or Office A transfer of funds between cost centers or programs within a department (e.g. from Patrol Division to Crime Prevention) will be made upon the request of the Department staff, review by the Office of Management and Budget, and approval by the Department or Office Head.
-A transfer of funds within a Cost Center will be made upon the request and approval of the appropriate Department or Office Head except as noted below (exception accounts): 1.
+A transfer of funds between any Department or Office (e.g. from the Police Department to the Fire Department) will only be made upon recommendation of the City Manager and approval of the City Commission.

+Budget Transfers Within A Department or Office

+A transfer of funds between cost centers or programs within a department (e.g. from Patrol Division to Crime Prevention) will be made upon the request of the Department staff, review by the Office of Management and Budget, and approval by the Department or Office Head.

+A transfer of funds within a Cost Center will be made upon the request and approval of the appropriate Department or Office Head except as noted below (exception accounts):

 All transfers affecting the Personal Services accounts.
-When it is determined by a Department or Office Head that a transfer of funds in an appropriation unit is necessary into or out of the Personal Services accounts, the Budget Amendment form will be initiated by the Department Head and submitted to the City Manager's Office for approval.
-Upon approval by the City Manager, the Budget Amendment form will be submitted to the Office of Management and Budget for review and processing.
+When it is determined by a Department or Office Head that a transfer of funds in an appropriation unit is necessary into or out of the Personal Services accounts, the Budget Amendment form will be initiated by the Department Head and submitted to the City Manager's Office for

-- 2. All transfers affecting Allocated accounts.
+- approval.
+Upon approval by the City Manager, the Budget Amendment form will be submitted to the Office of Management and Budget for review and processing. - 2.
+All transfers affecting Allocated accounts.
 (These accounts will be identified as the budget process evolves.) - 3.
 All transfers affecting Debt Service account. - 4.
 All transfers affecting Grants and Aids and Non-Operating Expenses

-Budget TransfersCapital Project may continue across multiple fiscal years and have cost increases or decreasesWithin Capitalbased on the actual cost of the projects.
-To account for these changes in costs, a transfer of fundsProjectsbetween capital projects will be made upon the request of the Department or Office Head, review by the Office of Management and Budget, recommendation of the City Manager and approval of the City Commission.
+Budget Transfers Within Capital Projects Capital Project may continue across multiple fiscal years and have cost increases or decreases based on the actual cost of the projects.
+To account for these changes in costs, a transfer of funds between capital projects will be made upon the request of the Department or Office Head, review by the Office of Management and Budget, recommendation of the City Manager and approval of the City Commission.
 This includes all transfers affecting Capital Outlay accounts and allocations of additional revenue in the respective capital project fund.